 For your convenience the trip office is open Tuesdays and Fridays from 9:30 a.m. to 2:30 p.m.
 Reservations should be made in person during those hours at the Center whenever possible.
 Reservations may also be made via U.S. mail.
 Payment must accompany the reservation.
 Please enclose a stamped, self-addressed envelope to have an itinerary mailed to you.
 Telephone reservations cannot be accepted.

 Checks should be made payable to the City of Portage unless otherwise instructed.
 If you are signing up for more than one trip at a time, please make out a separate check for each trip.
 Cash payments should be made in the exact amount.

-If you would like to travel, but do not want to do a lot of walking, check out the walking level indicator in our travel brochure.
+Portage Senior Center Travel Guide contains all the information you need.
+Stop in at the Senior Center to pickup a copy, call us at 324-9239 to request a copy or download a copy here!
+If you like to travel, but do not want to do a lot of walking, check out the walking level indicator in the travel guide.
 Level 1 means not much walking is involved in that trip.
-Likewise, level 2 indicates some walking and level 3 indicates that there is a lot of walking involved with that trip, and there may be stairs.
+Likewise, level 2 indicates some walking and level 3 indicates that a significant amount of walking is involved with the potential for stairs.

 Call the Trip Office at (269) 324-9239 for information on these adventures, and more!

 Come along with us as we explore this famous route, experiencing travel much as it was in the first half of the 1900's.
 Mom and Pop businesses dominated the landscape, and they used every gimmick they could think of to make travelers stop!
 Illinois is blessed with the greatest concentration of these icons of the "Mother Road" and we aim to see more than a few as we travel this historic road!